NBISweden/workshop-reproducible-research/docs/jupyter.md

 ## Install Jupyter Notebook
 If you have done the [Conda tutorial](conda.md) you should know how to define an environment and install packages using Conda.
 Create an environment containing the packages `jupyter` and `nb_conda` (for managing Conda environments from Jupyter) from the `conda-forge` channel.
 Don't forget to activate the environment.

-If you don't want to use Conda you can also install Jupyter with `pip3 install jupyter`.
+(If you don't want to use Conda for some reason you can also install Jupyter with `pip3 install jupyter`.)

 # Practical exercise
 ## The Jupyter Notebook dashboard